kritanjalijain/ML_from_Scratch/Day11_Projects/logistic_regression_student_admission_prediction/README.md

 The final value of (&theta;) was then used to plot the decision boundary by calling the file `plotDecisionBoundary.m ` on the training data, resulting in the figure below.

 ![](results/Scatter_Plot_2.png)
+##### Figure 2- Training data with decision boundary

+### Evaluating logistic regression
+To evaluate the quality of the parameters we have found is to see how well the learned model predicts on our training set.
+The script calls the file `predict.m`.
+The `predict` function will produce '1' or '0' predictions given a dataset and a learned parameter vector (&theta;).
+Then proceed to report the training accuracy of the classifier by computing the percentage of examples it got correct.